 Walt Disney World serves a lot of food, an awful lot of food.
 There are over 6,000 food items available at more than 475 different locations.
 Since the resort reopened, there have been several significant changes to dining.

 Perhaps the most significant changes are the suspension of the Disney Dining Plan and a new 60-day Advanced Dining Reservation window.
 Also, not all locations are currently open, and venues have reduced capacity.
-More restaurants are reopening on a regular basis, but Disney has known staffing difficulties that are slowing down the reopening.
+More restaurants are reopening regularly, but Disney has known staffing difficulties that are slowing down the reopening.

 Additional changes include mobile check-in, promoting mobile ordering, digital menus, and encouraging contactless payments.

 We have created a Guide to Dining at Walt Disney World, with all the latest information.